Updated: September 2019

 Blue whales can consume up to 3,600 kg of food per day, constituting about 40 million individual krill.

 The blue whale is seen most commonly alone, sometimes in pairs.
-A maximum group size of three was observed during the 2015 Icelandic and Faroese NASS survey, with 81% of the sightings composed of single individuals (Pike et al., 2019).
+A maximum group size of three was observed during the 2015 Icelandic and Faroese NASS survey, while 81% of the sightings were composed of single individuals (Pike et al., 2019).
 Concentrations of more than 50 can, however, be found spread out in areas of high productivity (Sears & Perrin, 2018).

 A low-intensity, very low-frequency sound following a tonal, FM downsweep (9 and 11 Hz) has been recorded in blue whales from both the North Atlantic and Northeastern Pacific (Mellinger & Clark, 2003).
 There are distinct differences in sounds produced by blue whales between regions, and the sounds can thus be used to delineate the population structure of these widely dispersed and nomadic whales (Mellinger & Clark, 2003; McDonald et al., 2006; Sears & Perrin, 2018).

 Listen to blue whale vocalisations from the links below: